IvanUkhov/blog/_drafts/2025-08-01-guardrails.Rmd

 proportion.
 Hence, one would need to build two different models for the two metrics.
 Let us start with the number of sessions.

-Even though the number of sessions is a count, that is, a natural number, it is commonplace to model it as a continuous variable.
-One could use a Gaussian distribution, for instance.
-However, to respect the fact that is cannot be negative, we shall use a log-Gaussian distribution instead:
+Even though the number of sessions is a natural number, it is commonplace to model it as a real number.
+One could, for instance, use a Gaussian distribution to this end.
+However, to respect the fact that is cannot be negative, we shall use a log-Gaussian distribution instead, which is even more adequate if the popularity of the stores taken collectively spans multiple orders of magnitude:

 $$
 \begin{align}